-Economic growth and change over the last 15 years has shown the City of Strongsville the importance of having a plan to direct future growth and development.
-The City has engaged County Planning to help create a vision and framework for the next ten years.
+Economic and community growth over the last 15 years has shown the City of Strongsville the importance of having a plan to direct future development.
+The City engaged County Planning in 2017 create a vision and framework for the next ten years.

 Public Meeting #3 (October 23, 2018)

 Public Meeting #2 (June 28, 2018)

 Public Meeting #1 (February 22, 2018)

 The Master Plan focused on several aspects of development: